TheGuildofSnails/SpacerTimes-Website/src/pages/scripts/sanityerased2-thehorrorwithin.md

 What does that mean?

 ## UNKNOWN MALE VOICE
 You'll know it when you see it.
-Has anyone ever tell you that you ask a lot of questions?
+Has anyone ever told you that you ask a lot of questions?

 ## MELVIN
-That the nature of being a scientist, asking questions.
+That's the nature of being a scientist, asking questions.

 ## UNKNOWN MALE VOICE
 Yes, that may be true, but you never ask the right ones.